 OAT treatment from Dr. Maria Yazji Orthodontics is a good way to correct obstructive sleep apnea.
 An OAT device is custom-made for the OSA patient at one of our three South Florida offices.
 This device is worn every night, keeping the airway clear and letting the OSA patient get the restful sleep they need.
 An OAT device is made to comfortably fit each patient, retain its shape, and conveniently treat obstructive sleep apnea.
 Contact our Weston, Brickell, or Miami office for an OAT Treatment consultation with Dr. Yazji.
 Don’t let the risks of OSA harm your health — get treatment for your obstructive sleep apnea at the offices of Dr. Maria Yazji Orthodontics.

-Sleep Apnea and Bruxism in Oakland Park – If you have been recently diagnosed with obstructive sleep apnea and bruxism (teeth grinding or clenching) in Oakland Park, Florida, you are probably worried.
+If you have been recently diagnosed with obstructive sleep apnea and bruxism (teeth grinding or clenching) in Oakland Park, Florida, you are probably worried.
 You might think that the CPAP machine that many doctors prescribe for the treatment is going to be a big adjustment for you, and you might be right.

 CPAP (continuous positive airway pressure) machines stop obstructive sleep apnea by keeping the airway open with air forced through a tube and into a mask that you wear while you sleep.
 They can be bulky and uncomfortable, and many people have problems wearing them at night.
 They are lifesaving machines, as they stop sleep apnea and make sure that you do not stop breathing while you sleep, but they do nothing to fix the bruxism that you may be experiencing.